joshessman-llnl/RAJA/docs/sphinx/user_guide/config_options.rst

       most cases, but users should take note of the CUB install used by RAJA to ensure they use the same include directories when configuring their application.

+      The 'ENABLE_EXTERNAL_ROCPRIM' variable is used to choose between an external install of the AMD rocPRIM support library and the rocPRIM library included in ROCM install.
+We recommended projects use the rocPRIM included with the ROCM install.
+Since ENABLE_EXTERNAL_ROCPRIM is off by default users should not have to set this in most cases, but users should take note of the rocPRIM install used by RAJA to ensure they use the same include directories when configuring their application.

 .. note:: See :ref:`getting-started-label` for more information about
           setting other options for RAJA back-ends.